ptibom/Lidar-Simulator/README.md

 2: ExternalVisualization
 3: Credits

-Project is only tested for Windows but OSX and Linux should work too, although untested.
+**The project is only tested for Windows but OSX and Linux should work too, although untested.**

 ## How to Install and Run
 You can download a compiled version here: